The threefold way to quantum periods: WKB, TBA equations and q-Painlev\'e: Conclusions and outlook

 In fact, q-Painlev\'e solutions contain slightly more information.
 Even though the q-Painlev\'e equation itself was obtained from the behavior of the $Y_\gamma$'s, the solution \eqref{eq:qPXSol} contains nonperturbative corrections that would not appear if we simply solved the TBA order by order in $\hbar$: in this sense, the q-Painlev\'e solution in terms of Nekrasov-Okounkov dual partition functions is the \textit{resummation} (in $\hbar$) of the TBA solution.
-This can be seen for example from \eqref{eq:XD2f}: the central charge is the leading order asymptotic as $\hbar\rightarrow0$, and is rightly given by $Z_{D2_f}=\frac{\pi}{R}$.
-However, the subsequent terms in the $t$-expansion contain subleading exponentials, that would not appear if we simply considered the asymptotic solution of the TBA equations.
-In fact, from a resurgence point of view, such subleading sectors are necessary, to recover the KS formula \eqref{eq:KS-jump} as the Stokes jumps of the solution, and so must naturally appear in the solution of q-Painlev\'e (see \cite{Grassi:2019coc} for a discussion of resurgence and BPS states in four-dimensional pure $SU(2)$ SYM, or e.g. \cite{Aniceto2018} for a general review on resurgent asymptotics).
+This can be seen for example from \eqref{eq:X2sqrt}: the expression for $X_2$ contains an infinite number of nonperturbative terms, with a full series of perturbative contributions attached to each one.
+In fact, the q-Painlev\'e initial conditions themselves must depend on $\hbar$ in a nontrivial way determined by the TBA equations.
+From a resurgence point of view, the presence of subleading trans-series sectors is necessary, to recover the KS formula \eqref{eq:KS-jump} as the Stokes jumps of the solution, and so must naturally appear in the solution of q-Painlev\'e (see \cite{Grassi:2019coc} for a discussion of resurgence and BPS states in four-dimensional pure $SU(2)$ SYM, or e.g. \cite{Aniceto2018} for a general review on resurgent asymptotics).

 \paragraph{Beyond local $\IP^1\times \IP^1$.} The analysis carried out in this work relied heavily on explicit knowledge of the BPS spectrum of the 5d gauge theory in the collimation chamber.
 The same information is available for gauge theories with matter engineered by certain local Del Pezzo surfaces \cite{DelMonte2021}.
 It would be interesting to extend our analysis to these models.
 We expect that this should lead to a correspondence between their TBA equations and the solutions of q-Painlev\'e of ``symmetry type" up to $E_5^{(1)}$, corresponding to $dP_5$ \cite{Bershtein:2016aef,Bershtein2017,Jimbo:2017,Matsuhira2018,Bonelli2020}.
 In fact, the discussion can also be extended beyond the del Pezzo case, as such expressions are also available for some higher-rank geometries, such as those engineering $SU(N)$ gauge theories \cite{Bershtein:2018srt}.